 An actor is a microservice (cloud app/function) that can perform a web automation or data extraction job.
 It takes an input configuration, runs the job and saves results.
 An actor can perform anything from a simple action, such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.
 An actor can be used directly (from UI, API or Scheduler) or via tasks.
-You can find ready-made actors in Apify Store, write your own actor, or request one from Apify Freelancers.
+You can find ready-made actors in Apify Store, write your own actor, or request one from Apify freelancers on the Apify Discord.

 Sometimes you want to use an actor with more input configurations.
 That's when tasks are handy.
 Tasks are saved input configurations for actors.
 Tasks can also be set up for actors made by someone else.
 Just search Apify Store to find an actor you want to use and create a task for it with a single click of the "Try actor" button.
 As with actors, you can run tasks from UI, via API or Scheduler.